antarctica/packer-vm-templates/README.md

 [1] on Mac OS X you can use `$ openssl sha1 <file>`.

 ### OVA files

-As each builder creates VMs slightly differently, the steps to create an OVA file also differ.

 OVA files are currently stored in a S3 bucket for public access, please contact [Felix Fennell](mailto:felnne@bas.ac.uk) for access.